FederatedAI/FATE/examples/pipeline/secure_information_retrieval/README.md

 ## Secure Information Retrieval Configuration Usage Guide.

-This section introduces the python script for usage of a SIR task.
+This section introduces a python script for SIR task.

 #### Secure Information Retrieval Task.

-1. Secure Information Retrieval Task:
+1. Secure Information Retrieval Task to Retrieve Select Feature(s):
     script: secure-information-retrieval.py

 Users can use following commands to running the task.